Chateau de Cheverny, Loire Valley

 Discover Chateau de Cheverny

-The Château de Cheverny is located at Cheverny, in the département of Loir-et-Cher in the Loire Valley in France and a short distance south-east of the attractive town of Blois.
+The Château de Cheverny is located in the village of Cheverny, in the département of Loir-et-Cher in the Loire Valley in France, and a short distance south-east of the attractive town of Blois.

-Over the course of the centuries the land and castle changed hands on several occasions but on each occasion the Castle at Cheverny eventually returned to the Hurault family, who still own and run the castle today.
+Over the course of the centuries the castle changed hands on several occasions but each time it eventually returned to the Hurault family, who still own and run the castle today.

 Exploring Chateau de Cheverny

 France This Way comment: the Chateau de Cheverny is interesting to visit and compare with most of the castles in the Loire Valley, because it was built later as a residential castle and does not incorporate any defensive elements such as towers and moats.
 The interior decoration is also based in the luxury of the 17th century rather than the earlier periods that you will see in many castles here.

 When you first enter the grounds it is the south facade of Chateau de Cheverny that you see across the lawns, as inspired by the Luxembourg Palace in Paris.
 This is typical of the French classical style of architecture which is very familiar to us now but was quite new at the time the castle was built.